 Meshkati points out that there are thousands of people overseas who belong to American science, engineering and medical professional societies.
 For example, the Pasteur Institute for biological research has locations in Europe, the Middle East and Africa.
 Several global networks of institutes, such as the USC Information Sciences Institute (ISI), are linked through joint efforts to strengthen international capabilities for research and information exchange.

 “These institutes provide important mechanisms for international engagement of scientists and engineers to stay abreast of global advances in their fields,” Meshkati said.

-Engineering diplomacy will likely take on a life of its own at USC because, as former Secretary of Energy Ernest Moniz has said, “No amount of politics can override the laws of physics,” and because engineering is increasingly becoming a critical language in diplomatic missions — a theory that may be put to the test now that a former civil engineer, Rex Tillerson, is taking the helm at the State Department.
+Engineering diplomacy will likely take on a life of its own at USC because, as former Secretary of Energy Ernest Moniz has said, “No amount of politics can override the laws of physics,” and because engineering is increasingly becoming a critical language in diplomatic missions — a theory that has been put to the test now that a former civil engineer, Rex Tillerson, is running the State Department.

 Tillerson signaled this mind-set in his opening remarks during his Senate confirmation hearing: “I am an engineer by training.
 I seek to understand the facts, follow where they lead, and apply logic to our international affairs.”

 USC Viterbi Dean Yannis C. Yortsos believes engineering diplomacy is yet another manifestation of what he calls Engineering+, a philosophy that permeates the school’s curriculum.